At Our Level

 What should you bring to school each day?

-- Food – Even if your child gets hot lunch, please be sure to provide enough food for 2 daily snack time opportunities.
-Our first snack occurs just before first recess and the second snack is just before our final recess.
+- Food – Even if your child gets a hot lunch, please be sure to provide enough food for 2 daily snack time opportunities.
+Our first snack occurs just before the first recess and the second snack is just before our final recess.
 (Okay, snack doesn’t have to be as cute as these, but I just couldn’t resist…)

 - Water bottle – Please support your child with getting into the habit of bringing home her or his water bottle each day to dry out and refill the next morning for school.
 There are water fountains at school, but I’ve discovered that a water bottle that isn’t rinsed and dried out often can get a little yucky!

 Please also be sure to label your water bottle clearly.
 We have Sharpies in the classroom you may use if needed.

 - Reusable bag/canvas tote or backpack – A big reusable bag is easier to pack and unpack, but we understand if your kiddo wants to use a backpack instead.
 Please be sure whatever you use is spacious and easy to both fill and empty.
 Lunch, snacks, gloves, hats, water bottles and such should all fit inside.
 And again, please label clearly with your kiddo’s name.